-Paying for the help of an accountant should be regarded as an investment rather than an expense because the value of knowledge and skills that an accountant has the expertise to offer is oftentimes priceless for the financial well-being of a company.
+Paying for the help of an accountant should be regarded as an investment rather than an expense.
+This is because the value of knowledge and skills that an accountant has to offer is oftentimes priceless for the financial well-being of a company.

 Below are some details that will help you in determining the right time to hire.

 If you are just starting out in business, or even in the first stages of planning, hiring an accountant could prove advantageous in helping you determine how you want to structure your business.

 All business structures have advantages and disadvantages, and an accountant could collaborate with you to establish which structure would be most viable in reaching your business goals.

 The most common business structures include sole trader, partnerships and limited company (Ltd).
 Within these various structures are an array of regulations, which an accountant would be able to advise you on.

 Furthermore, if you are in the developmental stages of getting your business off the ground, an accountant would be constructive in helping you formulate a business plan or proposal to acquire financial backing of investors.

 If you need assistance choosing accounting software to track inventory, accounts payables, receivables, taxes, and payroll, not only would an accountant be able to assist you in selecting what would suit your needs, but they would be instrumental in setting it up correctly.

 Additionally, if your business reaches the point of hiring an accountant to take care of routine accounting, the details could be handed over in an organized manner with the appropriate software in place.